Chemaclass/workshop-ipc25-munich/README.md

 # Hands-On Refactoring Workshop: Modernizing Legacy PHP with Pair Programming

+In this hands-on workshop, you'll learn how to transform messy legacy PHP code into clean, maintainable software—without breaking existing behavior.

-In this hands-on PHP workshop, we’ll start with simple refactoring and progressively explore powerful techniques.
-Through legacy-style code katas, you’ll learn how to use automated tests (such as golden, characterization, and snapshot tests) to confidently improve code while preserving its behavior.
-By working in pairs, you’ll experience the benefits of collaboration, test-driven development, and making safe, incremental changes that bring clarity and structure to real-world legacy code.
+We'll start with simple refactoring exercises and progress to advanced techniques.
+Using legacy-style code katas, you'll practice applying automated tests—including golden, characterization, and snapshot tests—to build confidence and safety while modernizing code.

+By pair programming, you'll experience:
+- Collaborative problem-solving
+- Test-Driven Development (TDD) in action
+- Safe, incremental changes that bring clarity and structure to real-world legacy code

 ### Setup

-You can either install the dependencies locally or use the provided docker container.
+You can install dependencies locally or use the provided Docker container for a ready-to-go environment.

 ## Katas

+We'll work through two categories:
+- TDD — Practicing test-first development and clean design.
+- Refactoring — Safely improving existing, often untested, legacy code.

 ### TDD